carbonext-tech/api-b2b-docs/docs/main-concepts/calculators.md

 Parameter   | Description
 --------- | ------
-type | The type identifier from the 'Get Types' request distance | The distance to be traveled, in meters
+type | The type identifier from the `Get Types` request distance | The distance to be traveled, in meters

 **Response attributes**